-Grant SUdo access to the user by adding this line at the end of the SUdoers file.
-Replace <USEr> with the name of the user that is bootstrapping the client in the Web UI:
+Grant sudo access to the user by adding this line at the end of the sudoers file.
+Replace <user> with the name of the user that is bootstrapping the client in the Web UI:

-'''

-<user> ALL=NOPASSWD: /usr/bin/python, /usr/bin/python2, /usr/bin/python3,
+''' <user> ALL=NOPASSWD: /usr/bin/python, /usr/bin/python2, /usr/bin/python3, /var/tmp/venv-salt-minion/bin/python '''

-/var/tmp/venv-salt-minion/bin/python

-'''

 This procedure grants root access without requiring a password, which is required for registering the client.
 When the client is successfully installed it runs with root privileges, so the access is no longer required.
-We recommend that you remove the line from the sudoers file after the client has been successfully installed.
+We recommend that you remove the line from the sudcers file after the client has been successfully installed.

-To register your Debian clients, you need a bootstrap repository.
-By default, bootstrap repositories are regenerated daily.
+To register your clients, you need a bootstrap repository.
+By default, bootstrap repositories are automatically created, and regenerated daily for all synchronized products.
 You can manually create the bootstrap repository from the command prompt, using this command: